viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 :computer: **Index the sorted BAM files**
 <details>
-<summary>:key: Click to see how to sort BAM file, sample by sample</summary>
+<summary>:key: Click to see how to index BAM file, sample by sample</summary>
 {% highlight bash %}
 samtools index ~/glob/transcriptome/bams/SRR3222410_Aligned.out.sorted.bam
 {% endhighlight %}
 </details>
 <details>
-<summary>:key: Click to see how to sort BAM file, using bash loop</summary>
+<summary>:key: Click to see how to index BAM file, using bash loop</summary>
 {% highlight bash %}
 for i in *.sorted.bam
 do samtools index $i